open-craft/problem-builder/README.md

 It supports:

 * **Free-form answers** (textarea) which can be shared accross different XBlock instances (for example, to remind a student of an answer he gave before).
 Editable or read-only.
-* **Self-assessment quizzes** (multiple choice), to display predetermined feedback to a student based on his choices in the self-assessment.
+* **Self-assessment MCQs** (multiple choice), to display predetermined feedback to a student based on his choices in the self-assessment.
 Supports rating scales and arbitrary answers.
 * **Progression tracking**, allowing to check that the student has completed the previous steps before allowing to complete a given XBlock instance.
 Provides a link to the next step to the student.
 * **Tables**, which allow to present answers from the student to free-form answers in a concise way.
 Supports custom headers.
 * **Data export**, to allow course authors to download a CSV file containing the free-form answers entered by the students